13 Days as a Beatle: The Sad History of Jimmie Nicol

 In June 1964, Beatlemania was at fever pitch as the band prepared for its first tour to Denmark, the Netherlands, Hong Kong, Australia and New Zealand.
 But on June 3, the day before the Beatles were to leave, Ringo Starr collapsed at a photo shoot and was hospitalized with tonsillitis.
 With hotels and concert halls booked and thousands of tickets sold, manager Brian Epstein understood that cancelling the tour would have been a financial disaster.

 A scramble began to find a replacement for Starr.
 Epstein had to convince the other three Beatles to accept a substitute drummer.
 And where would he find a musician competent enough to back the biggest group in the world – and fit into Starr’s stage clothes?
+John Lennon and Paul McCartney accepted that hiring a replacement was necessary but George Harrison balked at the idea.

 “They nearly didn’t do the Australia tour,” producer George Martin said in Anthology.
 “George is a very loyal person, and he said, ‘If Ringo’s not part of the group, it’s not the Beatles.
 I don’t see why we should do it, and I’m not going to.’
 It took all of Brian’s and my persuasion to tell George that if he didn’t do it he was letting everybody down.”